Belait CSS-1: Construction and career

-Equipments
+Equipment

 The CSS is a multi-function well-intervention, supply, and light construction vessel, with accommodation for workers.
-It is equipped with a 150 T lattice boom crane, a telescopic heave compensated gangway, a moonpool, a 12.8 T rated helideck, DP-2 rating, and accommodation up to 200 people.
+It is equipped with a 150 t lattice boom crane, a telescopic heave compensated gangway, a moonpool, a 12.8 t rated helideck, DP-2 rating, and accommodation up to 200 people.

 She was designed by Vard Marine.
 The CSS is a cost-effective, stable platform with most of the capabilities of much larger vessels at a far lower cost.
 In addition, the design can be built at shipyards around the world.